Jackett/Jackett/README.md

 If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.

+Mono must bee compiled with the Roslyn compiler (default), using MCS will cause "An error has occurred." errors (See #2704).

 ## Installation on macOS

 ### Prerequisites